Outbuildings at Mount Vernon

 The fence continued along the lane and joined with the servant's hall in a similar configuration, as depicted on the Vaughan Plan.
 However, the Vaughan Plan shows the shop extending west to a point opposite the north lane fence, which would make the building thirty feet long.
 This seems unlikely, and Vaughan may have portrayed the shop as longer to balance the house for families, a slave quarter which he also inaccurately shows as directly across the north lane.
 The Vaughan Plan also omits the north ha-ha wall, even though it is known to have been built by 1785 and terminated at the blacksmith shop.

-A 1768 reference noted that carpenters had recently completed working on the smith's shop.
+A 1768 reference noted that carpenters had recently completed work on the smith's shop.
 Excavation of the two structural post holes has yielded large amounts of smiths' waste, indicating that blacksmithing already must have been carried out there by the time those post holes were filled during construction of that structure.
 Therefore, it appears that this shop replaced an earlier shop, possibly the shed referred to in 1755, and it may relate to the carpenter's work in 1768.
-Both the smith's shop and the house for families, located across the north lane, appear to have been demolished around 1793.

 Dennis J. Pogue, Ph.D.